 HostDL’s standard web hosting service doesn’t offer native integration with some of the more popular platforms such as Magento, Joomla, or Drupal.
 In addition, there are no integrations or extensions with WordPress, but they do offer value-added WordPress add-on services, including template and plugin design.
 In addition, you can also take advantage of their web design and SEO services.

 They don’t state any SLA-backed uptimes, but according to my tests, these generally run above 99.9%.
 In addition, all user websites are hosted on RAID-based storage drives, the newest Intel high-end processors, PHP and MySQL support, cPanel, and website backups.
 There are no SSL certificates or additional security features offered.

 In terms of speed and power, there’s no difference between the plans for hosting on their Canadian or Iranian servers.
-Plans start at 5GB of storage and 200GB of bandwidth, and you can increase those totals up to 20GB of memory and unlimited bandwidth.
+The plans begin with a storage capacity of 5GB and a bandwidth of 200GB, and you have the option to increase those limits to 20GB of memory and unlimited bandwidth.

 Pricing and Support